 Rehoboth Christian School in Norwich is a 2-storey school addition comprised of precast walls and hollowcore slabs.
 There is also a large gymnasium/auditorium with structural precast walls supporting a steel roof.
 A second building on site was added which as well is an auto/tech shop for the school, this building is also comprised of precast walls supporting a wood truss roof and has a hollowcore mezzanine inside.
 The school addition consists of 10 classrooms, a staffroom, a library and some offices with a gross floor area of just over 16,000 sq. ft.
 The gymnasium and tech shop project site include 13,250 sq. ft. of wall panels and 8000 sq. ft. of hollowcore.
 With these added spaces the school was able to offer better programs recreationally and technologically.
-Rehoboth Christian School teamed up with Graceview Enterprises, Dickson + Hicks Architects, Tacoma Engineering and Stubbe’s Precast, together this dynamic team brought the project to life.
+Rehoboth Christian School teamed up with Graceview Enterprises, D+H Architects Inc. (formerly Dickinson & Hicks), Tacoma Engineering and Stubbe’s Precast, together this dynamic team brought the project to life.

 A challenge of any addition is making it blend into the existing structure.
 Knowing that this would be difficult since the existing building consists of brick and some metal sheeting the team decided to go in another direction.
 That was to make the look completely different and give a new revamped look on an old building.
 With all the exterior walls being precast we were able to combine some simple band features with different paint colours to break up the tall flat walls.